assistech-iitdelhi/InDesignFontConverters/README.md

 4. Open the InDesign file and run the script by double clicking on Window > Utilities > Scripts > User > Unicode.jsx

 ## AUTHORS
-Initial versions written by Sankalan Pal Chowdhury.
+Original version written by Sankalan Pal Chowdhury.

 ## THANKS
 Dipendra Manocha for finding javascript based converters.
+Josh Voigts for suggesting fixes for unconverted portions on SO.

 ## TODO
 1. The converted files do not have markup for Headings/Lists etc as that work is still in progress